 I have known Richard for well over a decade.
 We confer with each other about cases, and I have referred him clients.
 I have seen him at meetings for the California Employment Lawyer Association, and in 2011, we co-counseled a 3 day arbitration for the same client.
 Having seen his work up close and from afar, I believe Richard is an excellent lawyer of high integrity and thus I endorse him.

-Matthew Kaufman Employment & Labor Attorney
+Matthew Kaufman Employment and labor Attorney

 Relationship: Worked together on matter